TheLakeMan/Hyperion/README.md

-# TinyAI - Ultra-Lightweight AI Framework
+# Hyperion - Ultra-Lightweight AI Framework

-TinyAI is an extremely memory-efficient AI framework designed to run on minimal hardware, including legacy systems.
+Hyperion is an extremely memory-efficient AI framework designed to run on minimal hardware, including legacy systems.
 It uses 4-bit quantization for neural network weights, allowing models to run in as little as 50-100MB of RAM.

 ## Key Features